Websites are not static entities. They are ever-evolving, growing with your business and your needs, as well as with time.

 Pages should be added when necessary, content updated, images refreshed.
 And there will be times when your recruitment website will need a complete design overhaul.
 In order to get the most out of a redesign, there are a number of questions you should ask yourself so that you can have productive chats with your designers and end up with a result you are truly happy with.

-Why does your recruitment website need to be redesigned?
+Why does your recruitment website need a redesign?

 This may seem like an obvious question but until you ask yourself why and really dig into those reasons, you won’t get a full picture of what needs to be done.
 What is your primary driver for wanting your recruitment website redesigned?
 Is it purely a style issue or has something changed in your business model?
 It could be that you currently have three different websites and want to consolidate them into one, or that you are diversifying to include training for candidates and/or clients, or perhaps you just need a website refresh as the design is dated or the structure and navigation don’t quite work anymore.
 Look at each reason and deconstruct them to decipher what you really want from a redesign as this will guide your designer.